xiaowang1105/algorithms-in-python/README.md

 ## 3.0 - Data Structures
-To place data structures as an independent section is misleading; however, I will introduce perplexing problems which is elegantly solved by data structures.
+To place data structures as an independent section is misleading; however, I will introduce perplexing problems which are elegantly solved by data structures.
 Some data structures may have an algorithm design strategy that have not been reviewed yet.
 ### 3.1 - Queue and Breadth First Search
 * Useful [Link1](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) [Link2](https://en.wikipedia.org/wiki/Breadth-first_search) <br>
 Queue, also known as FIFO, is an acronym for first in, first out, a method for organizing and manipulating a data buffer, where the oldest (first) entry, or 'head' of the queue, is processed first.